Creating A Safe and Productive Workplace with NZ Post

 • Installation: Ground preparation and concrete work were required to prepare the site for installation; all barriers were then installed.

-To make sure this project ran smoothly, Ando Gagiano, Vanguard’s in-house installation manager, was involved from day one, to ensure the installation process was planned and also allowed CCEP NZ’s site to keep operating during the project.
+To ensure this project ran smoothly, Ando Gagiano, Vanguard’s in-house installation manager, was involved from day one to plan the installation process and also allowed CCEP NZ’s site to continue operating during the project.

 Once the designs were signed off, our installation team worked closely with CCEP NZ’s operational team to plan and implement the installation of recommended solutions.